(for Business and Nonbusiness Majors)

 Introduces the theory and practice of mission-driven organizations.
 Emphasis is on understanding unmet social needs and opportunities and creating a viable sustainable social venture.

 The student will learn the description and analysis of the characteristics that produce creative opportunities and commercially sustainable innovations.
-This will include learning about the personal and organizational characteristics, business and societal planning tools, and practices of entrepreneurs.
 Factors inside and outside the entrepreneurial firm that influence creativity and innovation are also considered as they affect successful business decisions.

 Examines the concepts, methods, and problems encountered in the development, validation, and utilization of employee recruitment, selection, training, and career development.
 Legal defensibility, and organizational effectiveness of staffing and development will be discussed.